ExLibrisGroup/Discovery-Showcase/README.md

 ```bash
 rollup -c
 ```
-It will create a bundled js file called discovery-showcase.js inside the dist folder
+It will create bundled js files called pnx-discovery-showcase.bundled.js (for primo users) and snx-discovery-showcase.bundled.js (for summon users) inside the dist folder.
+Separate bundles are created to minimize the size of both of them, and you likely only need one or the other depending on your use case.

 ## More information